Main Content Anchor

 • Help yourself by helping others - being able to give is hugely important for life satisfaction.

-• Give your brain a ‘holiday’ from COVID-19 - cook, meditate, do a cross word, listen to music.
+• Give your brain a ‘holiday’ from life - cook, meditate, do a cross word, listen to music.

 • Take time to ‘wallow’ then move on - 1 minute wallow time is recommended then find something distracting to do.